 If a buyer purchases an item on an auction or you accept a Best Offer, the Immediate Payment option won't work.
-You will need to manually send an invoice.
-Just go to your eBay summary page, choose the sold listings tab, and the sales record will come up.
-Choose the option to send an invoice.
+You will need to send an invoice manually.
+To do this, go to your eBay summary page, choose the sold listings tab, and the sales record will come up.
+Next, choose the option to send an invoice.

 The buyer will receive the invoice via email.
 Some buyers will pay right away.
-Others may reply with a reason their payment is delayed, such as waiting for a paycheck from their job, or they will pay as soon as they get back to their computer.
-Try to work with people and don't assume that just because someone doesn't pay that they are a deadbeat buyer.
-Things really do happen to people and life gets in the way sometimes.
+Others may reply with a reason why their payment is delayed, such as waiting for a paycheck from their job, or they will pay as soon as they get back to their computer.
+Try to work with people and don't assume that because someone doesn't pay immediately, they are a deadbeat buyer.
+Things do happen to people, and life gets in the way sometimes.

 Consider Second Chance Offers on Auctions

-If there were multiple bidders on an auction, and the first bidder doesn't pay or decides to cancel his bid, eBay allows the seller to contact the next bidder in line and offer the item to him at his highest bid.
-This is a handy free feature that all auction sellers should implement as soon as you realize the original buyer isn't interested or isn't going to pay.
+The way it works is if there were multiple bidders on an auction, and the first bidder doesn't pay or decides to cancel their bid, eBay allows the seller to contact the next bidder in line and offer the item to the highest bid.
+It is a handy free feature that all auction sellers should implement as soon as they realize the original buyer isn't interested or isn't going to pay.

 Second Chance Offer can also be used if the seller has multiples of the same item and wants to offer them to the next-in-line bidders.
 This feature is easy to use.
-On the eBay Summary page, click on the sold item.
-Second Chance Offer is easily visible.
+On the eBay Summary page, click on the sold item and the Second Chance Offer will be visible.